xrdocs/cloud-scale-networking/_tutorials/2017-08-02-understanding-ncs5500-resources-s01e01.md

 All these databases are present inside the Forwarding ASIC.

 - The external TCAMs (eTCAM) are only present in the -SE line cards and systems and, as the name implies, are not a resource inside the Forwarding ASIC.
-They are used to extend unicast route and ACL / classifiers scale (up to 2M IPv4 entries).
+They are used to extend unicast route and ACL / classifiers scale (up to 2M or to 4M IPv4 entries).

 <div class="highlighter-rouge">
 <pre class="highlight">